openfl/OpenFLDevelopersGuide/handling-events/event-listeners.md

 the this keyword refers to: [object ChildSprite]
 ```

 Notice that the event object is passed as an argument to `clickHandler()`.
 This allows your listener function to examine the event object.
-In this example, you use the event object&#039;s `type` property to ascertain that the event is a click event.
+In this example, you use the event object's `type` property to ascertain that the event is a click event.

 The example also checks the value of the `this` keyword.
 In this case, this represents the Sprite object, because Haxe preserves the scope when creating functions.